Giants and Judge Finally Win, Beat Washington on Fumble TD

-Instead of playing for overtime, Rivera had Washington (1-5) go for the win with a 2-point conversion in an attempt to get back in the mediocre NFC East race.
-Allen found no one open, scrambled to his left and had his pass under pressure fall incomplete.
+Washington coach Ron Rivera rolled the dice and went for the win with a 2—point conversion.
+Allen found no one open, scrambled to his left and had his pass under pressure fall incomplete, giving New York (1-5) a W.

+“I told them in the locker room I play to win,” Rivera said to reporters.
+“I told you guys that’s part of my philosophy.
+The only way to learn to win is to play to win.
+That’s what I want those guys to understand.”

-It gave the 38-year-old Judge his first win as an NFL coach and allowed the Giants (1-5) to avoid a second 0-6 start since 2013.
+The stop allowed the Giants to avoid a second 0-6 start since 2013.

+“It was win or lose at that point,” said cornerback James Bradberry, whose interception set up a 23-yard touchdown pass by Daniel Jones to Darius Slayton in the first half.

+Allen said he looked around after the snap and didn't see much open.

 Washington rallied from a 10-point deficit to tie the game midway before a rare Giants quarterback pressure turned the game around.